telerik/xamarin-forms-docs/nativecontrols/android/getting-started-for-xamarin.md

 ---
 title: Getting Started for Xamarin
-page_title: Getting Started for Xamarin | Telerik UI for Android Documentation
+page_title: Getting Started for Xamarin | Telerik UI for Xamarin.Android Documentation
-description: An article which explains how to start using Telerik UI for Android in Xamarin.
+description: An article which explains how to start using Telerik UI for Xamarin.Android in Xamarin.
 slug: getting-started-xamarin
 tags: getting-started, xamarin
 publish: true